-Emily Yates is an emphatically self-proclaimed Eventual Ukulele Superstar with high aspirations and low expectations.
-She spent the first part of her adult life as an Army public affairs minion, writing heartwarming news stories about the Iraq War to help build fellow soldiers’ morale.
-After her release from the military in 2008, she learned to play the ukulele, and inevitably merged her dual passions for writing and music.
-Quickly realizing this would be the best way to get her many opinions out to the world, she set to work writing dozens of ditties and playing them for unsuspecting strangers, who luckily were (usually) delighted.
+Emily Yates stumbled into songwriting after spending the first part of her adult life as an Army public affairs minion, writing heartwarming news stories about the Iraq War to help build fellow soldiers’ morale.
+After getting out of the military she learned to play the ukulele and merged her dual passions for writing and music.
 In 2012 she recorded her first album, I’ve Got Your Folk Songs Right Here, a fun romp through a full spectrum of ideas ranging from human decency to sexual expression to foreign policy.
-She released her second album, Folk In Your Face, in 2014, and now travels all over the country spreading joy and disillusionment with her songs and stories.
+She released her second album, Folk In Your Face, in 2014, and spent the next few years traveling all over the country spreading joy and disillusionment with her songs and stories.
 In 2018 and 2019 she wrote, produced, and performed in Boob Dylan, a show featuring all women performing original parodies of Bob Dylan songs.
 Projects currently in the works include a new album, a book about her time in the military and a podcast.